cloudfoundry/cf-acceptance-tests/README.md

   You will receive a warning "no buildable Go source files";
   this can be ignored as there is no compilable go source code in the package, only test code.
 - Run `./bin/update_submodules` to ensure that all submoduled assets are checked out and using the correct SHA.
-- A running Cloud Foundry deployment to run these acceptance tests against.
+- Install a running Cloud Foundry deployment to run these acceptance tests against.
+For example, bosh-lite.

 ### Updating `go` dependencies